The Rifles

 The Rifles is an infantry regiment of the British Army.
-Formed in 2007, it consists of four Regular battalions and three Reserve battalions, plus a number of companies in other Army Reserve battalions.
-Each battalion of The Rifles was formerly an individual battalion of one of the two large regiments of the Light Division (with the exception of the 1st Battalion, which is an amalgamation of two individual regiments).
-Since formation the regiment has been involved in combat operations, first in the later stages of the Iraq War and in the War in Afghanistan.
+Formed in 2007, it consists of four Regular battalions and three Reserve battalions.
+Each Regular battalion was formerly an individual battalion of one of the two large regiments of the Light Division (with the exception of the 1st Battalion, which is an amalgamation of two individual regiments).
+The regiment was involved in the later stages of the Iraq War and in the War in Afghanistan.

 History

 The Rifles was created as a result of the Future Army Structure review.
 Under the original announcement, the Light Division would have remained essentially unchanged, with the exception of the Light Infantry gaining a new battalion through the amalgamation of two other regiments, and both gaining a reserve battalion from within the Territorial Army (TA) as it was then called.
 However, on 24 November 2005, the Ministry of Defence announced that the four regiments would amalgamate into a single five-battalion regiment.
 The regular battalions of The Rifles was formed on 1 February 2007 by the amalgamation of the four Light Infantry and Rifle Regiments of the Light Division as follows: